Hayden Thorpe

 Hayden Norman Thorpe (born 18 January 1986) is an English singer, songwriter and multi-instrumentalist, originally from Kendal, Cumbria and currently based in Walthamstow, London.

 Career

 From 2002 to 2018, Thorpe was the frontman of the indie pop band Wild Beasts, which he initially co-founded as a duo with guitarist Ben Little.
 Eventually expanding into a four-piece, the band released five studio albums on Domino Records to much critical acclaim, yet only modest commercial success.
 Following the band's dissolution, Thorpe pursued a solo career, and released his debut album Diviner through Domino in May 2019.
+An EP, Aerial Songs, followed in 2020.